Community Donations Improve Care and Enrich Resident Life

 St. Patrick’s Home of Ottawa Foundation is blessed to have a generous, loyal group of donors who believe in the vision and values of St. Pat’s, and want to contribute to the programs and special projects that support residents and enhance the character and warmth of this home.

 Spiritual care is an essential part of our Home’s values and history, and is a vital factor in the health and wellbeing of residents.
 At St. Pat’s, we provide regular opportunities for worship, prayer and reflection, as well as pastoral visits, counselling, and palliative care support for residents and their loved ones.

-Maintaining connections to the community-at-large, participating in favourite activities outside of the home, and building relationships with others are key aspects of healthy living.
-As such, St. Pat’s organizes large and small group outings to baseball and hockey games, theatre productions or exhibitions treat days at Tim Horton’s and Dairy Queen, High Tea or the Soirée, a tour of the fall leaves, and more.
+Maintaining connections to the community-at-large, and participating in favourite activities outside of the home, are key aspects of healthy living.
+St. Pat’s organizes a variety of outings and adventures to baseball and football games, theatre productions and exhibitions, treat days at Tim Horton’s or Dairy Queen, High Tea, bus trips to see the fall leaves and Christmas lights, and more.

 If you would like to donate to one of our priority funding needs simply fill out the form below, or call 613-731-4660 Ext.
 353